-For example, a freelance writer with three years of experience can expect to earn $50-$100 per hour, whereas a beginner writer may only earn $20-$30 per hour.
+For example, a solo writer with three years of experience can expect to earn $50-$100 per hour, whereas a beginner writer may only earn $20-$30 per hour.

 The bottom line is that how much money you can make freelancing is up to you.
 If you’re willing to work hard and market yourself, then there’s no reason why you can’t earn a full-time income from freelancing.

 The best niches for freelancing are those that offer a high hourly rate and consistent work.

 Some of the best niches for freelancing include: